 - Don’t surf too far beyond your limits.

 - Take time to stretch and exercise regularly to keep yourself flexible, strong, and healthy in and out of the water.

-- Know how to identify ocean currents.
+- Know how to identify ocean currents and rip currents.

 - Avoid surfing for a few days after a rainfall.